Almost all photography provided by me (except where listed otherwise).

 I also started a gear centric motorcycle podcast, also aptly named The GearChic Podcast on iTunes and on this page

-Since 2003, I had been living in San Francisco with my husband and chihweenie, Benny.
+In 2003, I was living in San Francisco with my husband and chihweenie, Benny.
 I learned to ride in the same year, starting on a small scooter and eventually working my way through numerous sporty bikes.

 I got my license and eventually became a Motorcycle Safety Coach from 2005 to 2015.
 At the same time, I was working full time as an office administrator/executive assistant until ~2011 when I decided to pursue motorcycling full time.
 I started working part time at a dealership in San Francisco called Scuderia West until January of 2014, then I moved to Philadelphia so I could work for Revzilla.com in the Philadelphia Showroom, selling gear.
 I worked for 5 years as a Sales Associate and then 2 years as Assistant Manager, and then my last 3 months as Showroom Manager.
 Then in the July of 2021, I moved to Denver to open the second ever RevZilla Showroom.
 I even went on some dirt adventures and plan to explore dual sport motorcycles this year.